DenverCoder1/latex-gboard-dictionary/CONTRIBUTING.md

 ## Pull Request
 * Add upstream as the main repository using `git remote add upstream https://github.com/DenverCoder1/LaTeX-Gboard-Dictionary.git` command in terminal.
-* Push changes to origin i.e. your forked repository.
+* Push changes to origin i.e. your forked repository by using `git push origin master`.
 * Before making pull request whether your forked repository is updated.
 For this use `git pull upstream master` command in the terminal.
 * Make sure to test the file after making changes by making a compressed folder (zip) containing the txt file in a folder.
 * Create a pull request with relevant heading.